Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 Pakistan's ambitions: promoting a healthy work environment to increase the number of women in the IT sector

-- Hamna, you were born, grew up and finishedUniversity in Pakistan - a country with conservative traditions.
-How do people in your country relate to women's research?
-How did your family feel about your decision to start a career in IT?
+- Hamna, you were born, raised and graduateduniversity in Pakistan, a country with conservative traditions.
+How do people in your country view women's scientific work?
+How did your family react to your decision to start a career in IT?

 - It is true that Pakistan values its traditions,but at the same time it is a very far-sighted country with ambitious people.
 The government promotes education, making it accessible to everyone throughout Pakistan.

-Yes, we have some conservative areas andregions where people can reluctantly send their daughters and sisters to the IT sectors and science, to get an education.
+Yes, we have some conservative areas andregions where people may be reluctant to send their daughters and sisters into the IT and science sectors to get an education.
 But the reason for these decisions is not that men, fathers and brothers do not value education for women.
-The reluctance stems from the fact that people do not consider the IT sector or scientific organizations safe for women.
-And the problem is, again, the dominance of men.
-Parents simply realize that there are not so many opportunities for women there.
+The reluctance stems from the fact that people do not consider the IT sector or academia to be safe for women.
+And the problem, again, is male dominance.
+Parents simply realize that there are not many opportunities for women there.
 They are simply unequal.

 But in cities and developed villages it's almost like thathowever, as in Russia, women are actively choosing engineering and science as their profession, flourishing in these areas.
 Similarly, in my family - I did not encounter any restrictions or prohibitions when I decided to go to IT.